marcglasberg/async_redux/README.md

 - If the stream should run only when the user is viewing some screen, you may dispatch the action from the `initState` method of the screen widget, and cancel it from the `dispose` method.
-Note: more precisely, your Connectors send the callbacks to do that to the stateful dumb-widgets.
+Note: More precisely, these things are done by the callbacks that the Connectors create and send down to the stateful dumb-widgets.

 - If the stream should run only when some actions demand it, their reducers may dispatch the actions to start and cancel as needed.